Corey Dickerson Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.49 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.49 team ERA ranks 29th among all league pitching staffs.

+- Rockies pitchers combine to allow 141 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The Rockies will look to Bird (2-1) in his third start of the season.
+- The Rockies will send Lambert (2-1) out to make his third start of the season.

-- The righty last appeared in relief on Saturday, when he threw one scoreless inning against the Miami Marlins while giving up two hits.
+- His most recent appearance was on Friday against the Miami Marlins, when the right-hander threw five scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.